Comparatives and Superlatives.

 An image of two balls with a caption explaining that the tennis ball isn't as big as the football to illustrate comparative forms in English grammar.

-• If used in positive sense it means that the things are the same.
+If you use this form without “not” it means that the things compared are the same.

 Continuous Change with Comparatives.